smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > **avatar\_url**: `string`

-Full CDN URL of the avatar image, built from avatar_domain + url
+Absolute CDN URL of the avatar image; built from the configured avatar domain + `url`.

 ***